 Therapy in Tottenham

-I am a psychotherapist and counsellor based in Tottenham, North London with more than 10 years’ experience of working with people facing issues such as depression, anxiety and stress management, grief, trauma, addiction, relationship problems, low self-esteem, self-injury, sexual difficulties, living with neurodiversity and work-related concerns.
-I provide a confidential space for both individuals and couples to address their suffering.
-I see people in person or online.
+I am a qualified and experienced psychotherapist and counsellor based in Tottenham, North London.
+I have worked extensively with people facing issues such as depression, anxiety, OCD, bereavement, trauma, addiction, relationship problems, low self-confidence, self-injury, sexual abuse, sexual difficulties, living with neurodiversity and work concerns.
+I provide a confidential space for both individuals and couples to address their suffering, in person or online.
+In addition to my private practice, I work part-time for the NHS.

 I am registered with the United Kingdom Council for Psychotherapy (UKCP), one of the main regulatory bodies for therapists in the UK, and follow their ethical framework.
 I am also a Senior Accredited member of the British Association for Counselling and Psychotherapy, meaning that I have achieved a recognised standard of professional excellence and ethical practice.